naveennokhwal/Paper-and-Code/2018-06 GPT/Paper.md

+# GPT: Generative Pre-Training (Paper Summary & Code)

+This repository provides a summary of the influential paper "Improving Language Understanding by Generative Pre-Training" and accompanies it with a PyTorch implementation focused on the pre-training phase of a Generative Pre-trained Transformer (GPT) model.

+## Introduction to GPT

-Unlabeled text corpora are abundant, labeled data for learning these specific tasks is scarce, making it challenging for discriminatively trained models to perform adequately.
-Generative Pre-Training of a language model on a diverse corpus of unlabeled text allows model to leverage linguistic information from unlabeled data that provide a valuable alternative to gathering more annotation, which can be time-consuming and expensive.
+The paper "Improving Language Understanding by Generative Pre-Training" addresses the challenge of scarcity of labeled data for specific language understanding tasks, despite the abundance of unlabeled text corpora.
+It proposes a semi-supervised approach where a language model is pre-trained on a diverse corpus of unlabeled text.
+This pre-training allows the model to leverage rich linguistic information from the unlabeled data, offering a valuable and less resource-intensive alternative to gathering extensive annotations.

+### Challenges Addressed:

-Challenges in leverage linguistic information from unlabeled text data:
+The authors identify two key challenges in effectively leveraging linguistic information from unlabeled text data:

-    1. what type of optimization objectives are most effective at learning text representations that are useful for transfer?
-        There are different optimization objectives exists: language modeling, machine translation, and discourse coherence.
+1.  **Optimization Objectives:** Determining the most effective optimization objectives for learning text representations that are useful for transfer.
+Various objectives exist, such as language modeling, machine translation, and discourse coherence.

-    2. There is no consensus on the most effective way to transfer these learned representations to the target task.
-        Existing techniques involve a combination of making task-specific changes to the model architecture, using intricate learning schemes and adding auxiliary learning objectives.
+2.  **Transfer Mechanisms:** The lack of consensus on the most effective way to transfer these learned representations to target tasks.
+Existing techniques often involve task-specific architectural changes, intricate learning schemes, and additional auxiliary learning objectives, which can be complex.

+### Semi-supervised Approach

-In this paper, Author introduced semi-supervised approach for language understanding tasks using a combination of "unsupervised pre-training and supervised fine-tuning".
-The goal is to learn a universal representation that transfers with little adaptation to a wide range of tasks. they use a "Language Modeling Objective" on the unlabeled data to learn the initial parameters of a neural network model.
-Subsequently, they adapt these parameters to a target task using the corresponding supervised objective.
-This setup does not require these target tasks to be in the same domain as the unlabeled corpus.
+To overcome these challenges, the paper introduces a semi-supervised approach combining "unsupervised pre-training and supervised fine-tuning."
+The core idea is to learn a universal representation that transfers with minimal adaptation to a wide range of tasks.
+They utilize a "Language Modeling Objective" on unlabeled data to learn the initial parameters of a neural network model.
+Subsequently, these pre-trained parameters are adapted to a target task using its corresponding supervised objective.
+This setup is flexible and does not require the target tasks to be in the same domain as the unlabeled corpus.

+## Training Procedure

-Training procedure consist two steps:
+The training procedure consists of two main steps:

-    1. Pre-training:  This first stage is learning a high-capacity language model on a large corpus of text
+1.  **Pre-training:** This first stage involves learning a high-capacity language model on a large corpus of text.
-    2. Fine-tuning:  fine-tuning stage, where we adapt the model to a discriminative task with labeled data\
+2.  **Fine-tuning:** In the fine-tuning stage, the pre-trained model is adapted to a discriminative task using labeled data.

+**Note on our code:** In this repository, we focus specifically on the **Pre-training** phase of the model.

+## Model Architecture

-Model Architecture: Authors choose Decoder-only Transformer architecture.
-This model choice provides us with a more structured memory for handling long-term dependencies in text.
+The authors of the GPT paper chose a **Decoder-only Transformer architecture**.
+This choice provides a more structured memory, particularly effective for handling long-term dependencies within text.

+### Architecture Details:

-            Number of Decoder-only transformer blocks(L) = 12
+* **Number of Decoder-only Transformer Blocks (L):** 12
-            Number of dimensions of embedding vector = 768 Hidden dimensions of feed-forward network = 3072 Number of self attention heads(A) = 12
+* **Number of Dimensions of Embedding Vector:** 768
+* **Hidden Dimensions of Feed-Forward Network:** 3072
+* **Number of Self-Attention Heads (A):** 12
-            Optimizer: Adam
+* **Optimizer:** Adam
-            Activation function: Gaussian Error Linear Unit (GELU) max learning rate = 2.5e-4 (The learning rate was increased linearly from zero over the first 2000 updates and annealed to 0 using a cosine schedule.)
+* **Activation Function:** Gaussian Error Linear Unit (GELU)
+* **Max Learning Rate:** 2.5e-4 (Learning rate was increased linearly from zero over the first 2000 updates and then annealed to 0 using a cosine schedule.)
+* **Positional Embeddings:** Learned position embeddings are used instead of the sinusoidal version proposed in the original Transformer work.

-Input Representation:
+## Input Representation

-    Using Byte-pair Encoding (BPE), raw text is converted into tokens.
-These tokens are then converted into embeddings and postional embedding is also added to these embedding. h0 = U*W_e + W_p
+Raw text is converted into tokens using **Byte-pair Encoding (BPE)**.
+These tokens are then converted into embeddings, and positional embeddings are added to them to form the final input representation for the decoder-only blocks.

+The input representation for the first decoder block ($h_0$) is formulated as:

+$h_0 = U \cdot W_e + W_p$

+Where:
-            where, U = (u_-k, ..., u_-1) is the context vector of tokens, W_e is the token embedding matrix, and W_p is the position embedding matrix.
+* $U = (u_{-k}, \dots, u_{-1})$ is the context vector of tokens.

-Unsupervise pre-training dataset: BooksCorpus dataset
+* $W_e$ is the token embedding matrix.
+* $W_p$ is the position embedding matrix.
+* $h_0$ is the final embedding entering the first decoder block.

+## Unsupervised Pre-training Dataset

+The GPT model was pre-trained on the **BooksCorpus dataset**.

+## Getting Started

+[Add instructions on how to run your code, e.g., installation, data preparation, training, etc.]

+## References

+* **Improving Language Understanding by Generative Pre-Training**
+    * Alec Radford, Karthik Narasimhan, Tim Salimans, Ilya Sutskever
+    * OpenAI
+    * [Paper Link (OpenAI Blog Post)](https://openai.com/research/language-unsupervised) (Note: This paper was initially released as a blog post by OpenAI.
+The closest widely cited "paper" is the one often associated with the model.)